 These might seem like simple exercises to do, but they are actually quite challenging because they force pupils to think about contrasting factors.

 The resources are available as a set of booklets for individual purchase, as well as add-ons that can be downloaded from this site, such as teacher notes, knowledge organisers and multiple-choice quizzes.
 Booklets are A4 sized and printed in full colour.

 The first set of booklets, entitled ‘The Middle Ages’, broadly covers the KS3 curriculum and is aimed at Year 7 pupils (but could be of use to older pupils as well as teachers wishing to brush up on their subject knowledge).
 You can purchase the booklets directly from this site by clicking here.
-The add-ons are currently in production and will be uploaded to this site in due course and be available by end of this Summer.

 ‘The Middle Ages‘ consists of 11 booklets, as follows: